-1 INTRODUCTION & BACKGROUND
+21 INTRODUCTION & BACKGROUND

-1.1 INTRODUCTION
+2.11.1 INTRODUCTION

-The Orange County Transportation Authority's (OCTA) Mitigation and Resource Protection Program (Mitigation Program) provides for allocation of at least five percent of the total Renewed Measure M (M2) freeway budget for comprehensive environmental mitigation for the impacts from freeway improvements.
+The Orange County Transportation Authority's (OCTA) Mitigation and Resource Protection Program (M2 Mitigation Program) provides for allocation of at least five percent of the total Renewed Measure M (M2) freeway budget for comprehensive environmental mitigation for the impacts from freeway improvements.

 The Mitigation Program was approved by Orange County voters under the M2 half-cent sales tax for transportation improvements in 2006.
-In August 2007, the OCTA Board of Directors (Board) approved a five-year M2 Early Action Plan, covering the years 2007 to 2012, to advance the implementation of key M2 projects, including the freeway mitigation program.
-The mitigation program will be implemented under a master agreement between OCTA, Caltrans, and state and federal resources agencies.
+In August 2007, the OCTA Board of Directors (Board) approved a five-year M2 Early Action Plan, covering the years 2007 to 2012, to advance the implementation of key M2 projects, including the freeway M2 Mitigation Program.
+The M2 Mitigation Program will be implemented under a master agreement between OCTA, Caltrans, and state and federal resources agencies.

-This will offer higher-value environmental benefits such as habitat protection, connectivity and resource preservation in exchange for streamlined project approvals for the 13 M2 freeway projects.
-The Environmental Oversight Committee (EOC), subcommittee created by the OCTA Board of Directors (Board), is responsible for making recommendations to the Board on matters related to the Mitigation Program. including the Master Agreement.
+This will offer higher-value environmental benefits such as habitat protection. connectivity and resource preservation in exchange for streamlined project approvals for the 13 M2 freeway projects.
+The Environmental Oversight Committee (EOC), subcommittee created by the OCTA Board of Directors (Board), is responsible for making recommendations to the Board on matters related to the M2 Mitigation Program, including the Master Agreement.
 Comprised of 12 members, the EOC has been meeting on a monthly basis since November 2007.
 In March 2009, the EOC and the Board approved the draft Master Agreement and draft Planning Agreement to establish the process, roles, responsibilities and commitments for the preparation of the Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP).
 The Master Agreement and Planning Agreement were approved by the Board in November 2009.
 The NCCP/HCP process examines habitat resources within broad geographic areas and identifies conservation and mitigation measures to protect habitat and species.
-This process could take 18 to 24 months to complete.
+This process is anticipated to take 30 months to complete.
 However, the Master Agreement includes an "advance credit" provision that could allow funds to be allocated prior to completion of the NCCP/HCP.